henrikvtcodes/intellisnake/README.md

 ## VSCode

-1. Open Command Palette
+1. Open Command Palette with
-   `ctrl+shift+p`
+   `Ctrl + Shift + P`
-2. Search for and activate the `Python: Create Environment` option
+2. Search for and click on the `Python: Create Environment` option
 3. Click on the `Venv` option
 4. Use (click on) default Python Version (should be highlighted)
 5. Select `requirements.txt` for dependencies to install, then click Ok